La Masia

-La Masia de Can Planes, usually shortened to La Masia (/ca/; "The Farmhouse"), is FC Barcelona's youth academy.
+La Masia (/ca/; "The Farmhouse") is the youth academy of FC Barcelona.
 It includes more than 300 young players and has been an instrumental factor in Barcelona's European success, producing several world class players and is considered the best youth system in world football.

 In 2010, La Masia became the first youth academy to have trained all three finalists for the Ballon d'Or in a single year: Lionel Messi, Andrés Iniesta and Xavi.

-La Masia is also the name of FC Barcelona's football training facilities, originally located near the Camp Nou in the Les Corts district of Barcelona.
-The original building itself was an ancient country residence (in Catalan, masia) built in 1702, and once Camp Nou was inaugurated in 1957, the building was remodelled and extended for use as the club's social headquarters.
-With the gradual expansion of the club, the building became too small for headquarters, and on 20 October 1979, La Masia was converted into a dormitory for young players from outside Barcelona.
-On 30 June 2011, the Masia building ceased housing the academy players.
-In a ceremony, the doors were closed and the Ciutat Esportiva Joan Gamper took over the function of the residential centre for the players.
+In addition to its most prominent role as a youth academy for football, La Masia also houses and trains young players in other sports which operate clubs under the FC Barcelona umbrella, including basketball, handball and roller hockey.

+Originally based at Can Planes, a traditional farmhouse near the Camp Nou in the Les Corts district of Barcelona, the academy now operates from more modern facilities at the Ciutat Esportiva Joan Gamper, while retaining La Masia ("The Farmhouse") as its official name.